valadaptive/server-sent-stream/packages/parser/README.md

   - `push(chunk: string)`
     - Push a chunk of data to the parser.
 This may cause the `onEvent` callback to be called, possibly multiple times.
   - `end()`
     - Indicate that the stream has ended and no more data will be sent.
-This may also cause `onEvent` to be called, possibly multiple times.
-You should always call this once the data source ends, in order to properly flush the last event out if one exists.

 ## Warning